DEFRA/water-abstraction-team/coding_conventions.md

 ## Modules

-Modules should be named using CamelCase.
+Modules should be named using PascalCase.
 The only exception to this is when an acronym is used in the name, then this should be in capital letters.

 ```javascript
 /**